sonyavibe/portfolio-website/README.md

     <b>03.09</b> - faced a first struggle but successfully overcame it and added a light/dark mode toggle to the page!<br>
     <b>04.09</b> - designed pop-ups for social media links in figma. also am thinking about adding a navigation area and a "get to the top" button🧐<br>
     <b>05.09</b> - designed a brand-new illustration and updated code a little bit<br>
+    <b>06-14.09</b> - went on a trip with family to celebrate my birthday. parallel to the adventures was figuring out how flex elements work<br>